-Indigenous cultural safety is an approach that considers how social and historical contexts, institutional discrimination, structural and interpersonal power imbalances, and past, current, and ongoing colonialism shape health and health care experiences of Indigenous peoples.
-Cultural safety results in an environment free of racism and discrimination, where people feel safe when receiving care.

-Cultural humility is a process of self-reflection to understand personal and systemic conditional biases.
+Indigenous cultural safety is an approach that considers how social and historical contexts, institutional discrimination, structural and interpersonal power imbalances, and past, current, and ongoing colonization shape health and health care experiences of Indigenous peoples.
+Cultural Humility is a process of self-reflection to understand personal and systemic conditional biases, and to develop and maintain respectful and processes and relationships based on mutual trust.
 Cultural humility involves humbly acknowledging oneself as a life-long learner when it comes to understanding another's experience.
-It builds and maintains mutually respectful and trusting relationships and enables cultural safety.